Adedoyin-Emmanuel/flames/README.md

 ```

 You can go through how I rendered the response to the user.
 That will be all.
 Thanks for reading this far.
 Please consider starring this repo.
 Your contributions are highly welcome.

+## Un-Official 🎖️

+I deployed this project on brimble.
+Brimble is a platform that allows you to deploy and scale modern JavaScript applications.
+They are shipping awesome stuffs and you should totally check them out <https://brimble.io/>

 ## Inspiration 🧠